awsdocs/amazon-ec2-user-guide/doc_source/Hibernate.md

 If you no longer need an instance, you can terminate it at any time, including when it is in a `stopped` \(hibernated\) state\.
 For more information, see [Terminate your instance](terminating-instances.md)\.

 **Note**
 For information about using hibernation on Windows instances, see [Hibernate Your Windows Instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/Hibernate.html) in the *Amazon EC2 User Guide for Windows Instances*\.
+For information about hibernating Spot Instances, see [Hibernate interrupted Spot Instances](spot-interruptions.md#hibernate-spot-instances)\.

 **Topics**
 + [Overview of hibernation](#instance_hibernate)